Nick Heidfelds 1999 (41.6s) hillclimb record was beaten after Max Chilton in his McMurtry Spéirling fan car tore it to shreds at 39.08s in 2022!

 The iconic glass-walled building, designed by Lord Norman Foster, houses the original McLaren Technology Centre, which acts as the main headquarters for the group, and the newer McLaren Production Centre, primarily used for manufacturing McLaren Automotive cars.
 Explore both in this exclusive GRRC guided tour.

-Due to the popularity of our factory tours, we operate a ballot to randomly select members to be offered a place.
-Ballots close 1 month before the date of the tour.
+Due to the popularity of our factory tours, we operate a ballot to randomly select Members to be offered a place.
+Ballots close one month before the date of the tour, and those that are successful will be notified before the factory tour date.